Tottenham Hotspur F.C.: Early decades in the Football League (1908–1958)

 In 1908, the club was elected into the Football League Second Division and won promotion to the First Division in their first season, finishing runners-up.
 In 1912, Peter McWilliam became manager; Tottenham finished bottom of the league at the end of the 1914–15 season when football was suspended due to the First World War.
 Spurs were relegated to the Second Division on the resumption of league football after the war, but quickly returned to the First Division as Second Division champions of the 1919–20 season.

-On 23 April 1921, McWilliam guided Spurs to their second FA Cup win, beating Wolverhampton Wanderers 1–0 in the Cup Final.
-Spurs finished second to Liverpool in the league in 1922, but would finish mid-table in the next five seasons.
-Spurs were relegated in the 1927–28 season after McWilliam left.
-For most of the 1930s and 40s, Spurs languished in the Second Division, apart from a brief return to the top flight in the 1933–34 and 1934–35 seasons.
+On 23 April 1921, McWilliam guided Spurs to their second FA Cup win, beating Wolverhampton Wanderers 1–0 in the final.
+After coming second to Liverpool in the league in 1922, they would finish mid-table in the next five seasons, being relegated in the 1927–28 season after McWilliam left.
+For most of the 1930s and 1940s, Spurs languished in the Second Division, apart from a brief return to the top flight in the 1933–34 and 1934–35 seasons.

 Former Spurs player Arthur Rowe became manager in 1949.
 Rowe developed a style of play, known as "push and run", that proved to be successful in his early years as manager.
 He took the team back to the First Division after finishing top of the Second Division in the 1949–50 season.
 In his second season in charge, Tottenham won their first ever top-tier league championship title when they finished top of the First Division for the 1950–51 season.
 Rowe resigned in April 1955 due to a stress-induced illness from managing the club.
 Before he left, he signed one of Spurs' most celebrated players, Danny Blanchflower, who won the FWA Footballer of the Year twice while at Tottenham.